From Trojan Horses to Castle Walls: Unveiling Bilateral Data Poisoning Effects in Diffusion Models: Castle Walls: Defense Insights into Image Classification by Poisoned DMs

+\textbf{Trigger amplification helps data poisoning detection.} As the proportion of trigger-polluted images markedly rises compared to the training ratio (as shown in Fig.\,\ref{fig:composition_bar_vs_pr}), we inquire whether this trigger amplification phenomenon can simplify the task of data poisoning detection when existing detectors are applied to the set of \textit{generated images} instead of the training set.
+To explore this, we assess the performance of three detection methods: Cognitive Distillation (CD) \citep{huang2023distilling} and STRIP \citep{gao2019strip} and FCT \citep{chen2022effective}. \textbf{Tab.\,\ref{tab:detection_auroc}} presents the detection performance (in terms of AUROC) when applying CD, STRIP and FCT to the training set and the generation set, respectively.
+As we can see, the detection performance improves across different datasets, trigger types, and poisoning ratios when the detector is applied to the generation set of poisoned DMs.

+This observation is not surprising, as the image trigger effectively creates a `shortcut' to link the target label with the training data \citep{wang2020practical}.
+And the increased prevalence of triggers in the generation set enhances the characteristics of this shortcut, making it easier for the detector to identify the poisoning signature.

-\textbf{Backdoored DMs with low poisoning ratios transform malicious data into benign.} Recall the `phase transition' effect in backdoored DMs discussed in Sec.\,\ref{sec: attack}.
-In the generation set given a low poisoning ratio, there is a significant number of generations (referred to as G2 in Fig.\,\ref{fig:composition_bar_vs_pr} at poisoning ratio $1\%$), which contain the trigger but align with the intended prompt condition.
+\textbf{Poisoned DMs with low poisoning ratios transform malicious data into benign.} Recall the `phase transition' effect in poisoned DMs discussed in Sec.\,\ref{sec: attack}.
+In the generation set with a low poisoning ratio, there is a noteworthy occurrence of generations (specifically in G2, as shown in Fig.\,\ref{fig:composition_bar_vs_pr} at a poisoning ratio of 1\%) that include the trigger while still adhering to the intended prompt condition.

-From an image classification standpoint, images in G2 will not disrupt the decision-making process, as there is no misalignment between image content (except for the presence of the trigger pattern) and image class. {\textbf{Tab.\,\ref{tab:defense_imagenette}}} provides the testing accuracy (TA) and attack success rate (ASR) for an image classifier ResNet-50 trained on both the originally backdoored training set and the DM-generated dataset.
-Despite a slight drop in TA for the classifier trained on the generated set, its ASR is significantly reduced, indicating \textit{backdoor mitigation}.
-Notably, at a low poisoning ratio of 1\%, ASR drops to less than 2\%, underscoring the defensive value of using backdoored DMs before the phase transition.
-Therefore, we can utilize the backdoored DM as a preprocessing step for training data to convert the originally mislabeled backdoored data points into G2-type images, aligning them with the target prompt.
+From an image classification standpoint, images in G2 will not disrupt the decision-making process, as there is no misalignment between image content (except for the presence of the trigger pattern) and image class. {\textbf{Tab.\,\ref{tab:defense_imagenette}}} provides the testing accuracy (TA) and attack success rate (ASR) for an image classifier ResNet-50 trained on both the originally poisoned training set and the DM-generated dataset.
+In addition to BadNets-1 and BadNets-2, as presented in Tab.\,\ref{tab:trigger}, we also expanded our experiments to include a more sophisticated poisoning attack called WaNet \citep{nguyen2021wanet}.
+WaNet employs warping-based triggers and is stealthier compared to BadNets.
+In addition, Tab.\,\ref{tab: defense_imagenette_other_clf} validates that our defense insight holds for more classifiers.
+Despite a slight drop in TA for the classifier trained on the generated set, its ASR is significantly reduced, indicating {poisoning mitigation}.
+Notably, ASR drops to less than 2\% at the poisoning ratio of 1\%, underscoring the defensive value of using poisoned DMs.
+Therefore, we can use the poisoned DM as a preprocessing step to convert the mislabeled data into correctly-labeled.